Location: South Africa

 Inclusive Hybrid Learning Models in South Africa UNESCO claims that the current rates of educational access in sub-Saharan Africa are among the lowest in the world due to a shortage of technology and school equipment especially with the pandemic.
 The Centre for the Advancement of Science and Mathematics Education (CASME) is combating this by taking…

-Ghana’s Digital Divide Underserved communities in Ghana face significant challenges in providing children and adolescents with the inaccessibility to personal computers, mobile phones and internet technologies as the distribution of these tools are critical.
+Ghana’s Digital Divide Underserved communities in Ghana face significant challenges in providing children and adolescents with the accessibility to personal computers, mobile phones, and internet technologies as the distribution of these tools are critical.
 Even more, UNICEF estimates that 2 in 3 children and young people aged 25 years or less do not have internet…

 Project Type: Virtual or On-site When: April to May, or July to mid-September South Africa is one of the most unequal societies in the world – more than a third of the country’s population live in need.
 Most schooling currently available to South African children is inadequate, perpetuating academic deficit and ignoring the development of…